norama/react-rails-sample/README.md

 # README

-Sample project for rails with react.
+Sample project for rails with react, using [rails webpacker](https://github.com/rails/webpacker) and [react-rails](https://github.com/reactjs/react-rails).

 Clone this and use as initial version of your project.

 ## IMPORTANT